6:30pm till about 8:30pm, first Monday of the month

 We encourage new members to join, no experience is necessary!

 Join the oldest operating astronomical group in Sydney.
 The group provides an opportunity for those interested in astronomy to share and broaden their interest in the sky.
 People at all levels are catered for – from beginners to serious amateur astronomers.
 Whether you want to listen to a lecture or discuss serious observing through a telescope, this is the club for you.

 Meetings are held on the first Monday of most months and usually begin with brief reports on solar activity and other astronomical observations made during the month by club members, followed by either a presentation from a guest speaker or telescope viewing followed by a light supper.
 We provide information below about special presentations.
-There is a $2 fee for each meeting (to cover the cost of the light supper).
+There is a charge to cover the cost of a light supper – $2 for members; $5 for non-members.
 Bookings are not required.
 Meetings conclude around 8:30pm.

 Non-members are welcome to attend two meetings before deciding whether to become a member.
-(We ask only a $2 donation towards the cost of supper.)
 It is possible to join Sydney City Skywatchers on the evening or take home a membership form.
 Annual membership is $40 for lots of great benefits ($65 for family membership).

 Dr Miller Goss, an innovative and renowned astronomer, was Director of the National Radio Astronomy Observatory in new Mexico, and is the author of ‘Making waves: the story of Ruby Payne-Scott, Australian pioneer radio astronomer’.
 Dr Goss will discuss his work in radio astronomy and his research for the above-mentioned book.